ajfisher/building-droids-with-js/slides2.md

 designed at the time to be less than 20 euros and the designs were open sourced, meaning anyone could make them.
 Today you can get them for
 $5.
-Sophisticated hardware became accessible to students, artists, kids and web people with little repercussion for blowing one up.
+Sophisticated hardware became accessible to students, artists, kids and web people.
 With it, this community has brought ideas around design, user experience, art and software and architectural principles.

 More recently, over the last few years, some great work has been done in the